erwinheitzman/wdio-workshop-testautomationdays-2019/exercise3.md

 ## Step 3

-- Implement the `clear localStorage` scenario
+- Implement the `execute` command to clear the localStorage then
+- Refresh the page

 ## Step 4

 - Implement the `create todo` scenario.
-- Remove the `.skip` from this scenario and run `npm test` to check if the test works as expected.

 ## Step 5